Mid Cornwall · TR1 · Cornwall Council Central

 Architectural Design & Planning in Truro

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Truro, that work is shaped by the place itself — Truro is Cornwall's only city, the county town and home to Cornwall Council itself, with a Georgian core, three-spired cathedral and Lemon Quay at its centre, with a building stock that leans toward Georgian townhouses on Lemon Street and Victorian terraces in Hendra and Highertown.
+The Truro version of this work has its own character — Truro is Cornwall's only city, the county town and home to Cornwall Council itself, with a Georgian core, three-spired cathedral and Lemon Quay at its centre, with a building stock that leans toward 1960s estates and Georgian townhouses on Lemon Street.

 - Conservation Area